Australasian Diabetes Data Network (ADDN)

-In 2016 the Australian Diabetes Society (ADS) has joined APEG and JDRF Australia for the second phase of ADDN which will expand the number of paediatric centres and extend recruitment to include adult centres.
-ADDN will extend its data capture and provide richer and more complete information about the natural history, clinical progression and most effective treatment regimens for all people living with type 1 diabetes.
-In phase two, the focus will shift from development to improving data integrity, quality and overseeing use of the data for research.
+In 2016 the Australian Diabetes Society (ADS) joined APEG and JDRF Australia for the second phase of ADDN which expanded the number of paediatric centres and extended recruitment to include adult centres.
+With this, ADDN extended its data capture and provide richer and more complete information about the natural history, clinical progression and most effective treatment regimens for all people living with type 1 diabetes.
+In Phase two, the focus shifted from development to improving data integrity, quality and overseeing use of the data for research.

-With the data collected by ADDN it will enable, for the first time, to conduct longitudinal research across paediatric and adult diabetes services.
+Data collected by ADDN has enabled, for the first time, to conduct longitudinal research across paediatric and adult diabetes services.
 It will be possible to identify treatment strategies for type 1 diabetes that provide the best long-term outcomes, as well as enabling researchers to determine whether patients are eligible for clinical trials.
 ADDN publishes benchmarking reports twice annually to support participating centres in their quality improvement efforts.

 To find out more about ADDN we encourage the wider research community to visit the ADDN website HERE